 As one year comes to a close and a new year begins, my mind always turns inward and I spend some time evaluating the last year and setting goals for the next.
-2020 certainly wasn’t what any of us expected, but there are SO many lessons to be learned.
-Pain and frustration are powerful teachers, as much or more than our successes.
+2021 brought back some the way life was and we are grateful for it.
+Every year brings lessons learned, new memories, and movement towards our hopes and dreams.

-I’m not actually huge on New Years Resolutions, because most of the time we lose steam on them by mid-January, and by June we can’t even remember what it is we were hoping to accomplish.
+With that being said, I’m not actually huge on New Years Resolutions because most of the time we lose steam on them by mid-January, and by June we can’t even remember what it is we were hoping to accomplish.
 In the past, I tried to coin a term that would be my theme for the year, and while it had some impact, it wasn’t specific or actionable enough to make a real impact.

 Over the years I’ve taken countless courses and webinars, read dozens of blog posts and articles dedicated to the topic.
 I merged them together and created a framework that I work through to review the year past and set goals for growth.
 And rather than making annual goals, I tend to make them more seasonally.
 Sometimes that coincides with the actual seasons, and others it’s related to achieving one specific goal and then moving onto the next one.